apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

 - http://download.cloudstack.org/cks/
 - http://packages.shapeblue.com/cks/

 A script is provided (see below) to add other Kubernetes versions.
 Once an ISO is created for a Kubernetes version it can be added in the service and other CRUD operations can be performed using both the UI and API.
-Using a pre-packaged ISO containing required binaries and docker images allows faster provisioning on the node virtual machines of a Kubernetes cluster.
+Using a pre-packaged ISO containing required binaries and docker images allows faster provisioning on the node Instances of a Kubernetes cluster.
 Complete offline provisioning of the Kubernetes cluster is not supported at present as the kubeadm init command needs active Internet access.

 A script named create-kubernetes-binaries-iso.sh has been provided in the cloudstack-common package for creating a new setup ISO with the desired version of Kubernetes binaries and corresponding docker images.